 If you are invited to submit a full application, this is not a guarantee that the application will go on to be successful.

 The Expression of Interest process is not a grant decision-making process, and final funding decisions will be based on the detail in a full application that has been through the assessment, balancing and review processes as outlined in this document.

-Historic England will be making site visits and providing written advice to support applicants who are invited to make a full application.
-The site visits will take place between approximately 30 May 2023 and 14 July 2023, and invited organisations will be asked to facilitate a visit on the date proposed.
+Historic England make site visits and provide written advice to support applicants who are invited to make a full application.
+The site visits are planned to be from 28 May to 12 July 2024 inclusive, and invited organisations will be asked to facilitate a visit on the date proposed.
 We will provide more details of how this will be arranged when we notify applicants who are invited to submit a full application.